 Situated 10 minutes drive East of Buxton, just off the A6, Taddington is one of the highest villages in the country.
 Its close-knit community enjoys glorious Peakland scenery.

-Parking: Small car park to rear of the hall.
+Parking: Car park to rear of the hall.

 Charges: See website for details.